Intermittent fasting: UK and Australia

 Intermittent fasting (specifically the 5:2 diet) was popularized by Michael Mosley in the UK and Australia in 2012 after the BBC2 television Horizon documentary Eat, Fast and Live Longer.

 North America

-In the United States, intermittent fasting became a fad in Silicon Valley, California.
+In the United States, intermittent fasting became a trend in Silicon Valley, California.
 It was the most popular diet in 2018, according to a survey by the International Food Information Council.

 Commercial activity

 As of 2019, interest in intermittent fasting led some companies to commercialize diet coaching, dietary supplements, and full meal packages.
 These companies were criticized for offering expensive products or services that were not backed by science.